GuGuss/ARTE-7-Downloader/README.md

 * **Select** the language and the quality.
 * **Download** the video and its description.

-NB: If your browser open the MP4 video in a new tab: save it with CTRL+S.
+NB: If your browser opens the video in a new tab: save it with CTRL+S.

 ![](https://i.imgur.com/GjvVHLv.jpg)